brimcarr/DialectDecoder/readme.md

 	•	make_iso_specs
 	•	reset_test_set

-generate_spec.py  — The script used to generate the spectrograms from the audio data.
+generate_spec.py  — The script used to generate the spectrograms from the audio data (.wav files).

 label_game.py — The script that runs the labeling game.
 Run this in terminal to start the game.